How to treat a sciatic nerve in the spine

 Sciatica can be caused by a variety of degenerative spine conditions in the lumbar (lower back) region, including a herniated disc, bulging disc, spinal stenosis, spondylolisthesis and arthritis of the spine.
-When one of these conditions is diagnosed, a physician has several treatment options available.
-These include:
+When one of these conditions is diagnosed, a doctor has several treatment options available.

-- Non-invasive – by far the most common course of action; can include physical therapy, pain medication, behavior modification and alternative treatments, such as massage, acupuncture and chiropractic therapy.
+- Noninvasive — is by far the most common course of action; this treatment can include physical therapy, pain medication, behavior modification and alternative treatments, such as massage, acupuncture and chiropractic therapy

-- Highly invasive — traditional open back surgery; involves removal of a large portion of the spinal anatomy, bone grafts, a lengthy hospital stay and a long recuperation.
+- Highly invasive — traditional open back surgery involves the removal of a large portion of the spinal anatomy, bone grafts, a lengthy hospital stay and a long recuperation

-- Minimally invasive — often performed on an outpatient basis; involves less damage to muscle and less removal of other tissue and bone; also requires a far shorter recuperation.^
+- Minimally invasive — often is performed on an outpatient basis and involves a far shorter recuperation as well as less damage to muscle and less removal of other tissue and bone^